Knowing how to choose a fishing charter is the single most important part of any fishing trip.

 You may end up having just as good a time on board any of these gentlemen’s boats.
 However, only a full-time professional has the skill and the expertise needed to systematically deliver the highest quality of service.

 Are they licensed?

 As we’ve already covered, licensing costs money, and many ‘captains’ find it easier to avoid going through the trouble of obtaining the permit altogether.
-This, of course, is somewhat illegal, as in that it’s usually followed by a jail sentence should the person be convicted.
+This, of course, is somewhat illegal.
+As in, it’s usually followed by a jail sentence should the person be convicted.
 All charter boat operators in the United States must be licensed by the US Coast Guard.

-How well do they know the regional waters and local fish behavior?
+How well do they know the local waters and fish behavior?
 Most anglers would agree that fishing professionally in a specific area for at least 5 years should be a minimum experience requirement when choosing a captain.

-This is why a good captain knows, at least approximately, where the fish is supposed to be on any given day.
-The weather may not be the same as yesterday, the migratory patterns might have been affected by any number of factors, and a skilled guide will be able to quickly tweak his strategy to accommodate these various changes.
+This is why a good captain knows, at least approximately, where the fish are supposed to be on any given day.
+The weather may not be the same as yesterday.
+The migratory patterns might have been affected by any number of factors, and a skilled guide will be able to quickly tweak his strategy to accommodate these various changes.

 Are they knowledgeable about fish?